Stockholm: The City That Built a Warship Too Tall to Sail and 30,000 Islands to Escape To

 But this is the trade-off.
 Stockholm works.
 The buses run on time.
 The tap water is excellent.
 The parks are maintained with evident pride.
 For travelers who have spent time in cities where basic infrastructure is a gamble, this competence is a relief.

 The archipelago ferries reduce their schedule in winter, and some restaurants close for July holidays when Stockholmers flee to country houses.
 Check opening hours before making special trips.
-The Vasa Museum opens daily at 8:30 AM; arrive then to experience the ship in relative solitude before tour groups arrive.
+The Vasa Museum opens daily at 8:30 AM in summer; arrive then to experience the ship in relative solitude before tour groups arrive.